ericu/CellCulTuring/README.md

 # Q&A
 * Why would you want to write a video game as a cellular automaton?

    You wouldn't.
-It's inefficient, overly constrained, and tedious.
+It's inefficient, overly constrained, tedious, and fun.

 * OK, then why did you?